selimachour/xdviewer/README.md

 ## What is it ?

-An attempt from a linux web developper at viewing XD files.
+This is a simple web app with a file input.
+Once an XD selected, it parses it, displays the list of Artboards.
+Clicking an artboard displays it as SVG.

 ## Why ?

 Because some of us don't have Macs, don't like Windows, but still need to work with Adobe XD files.

-## So what is it exactly ?

-This is a simple web with a file input.
-Once an XD selected, it parses it, displays the list of Artboards.
-Clicking an artboard displays it as SVG.

 ## Features